 Introduction to MySQL DATEDIFF

 MySQL DATEDIFF is used to find the difference between the specified dates.
-The DATEDIFF function has two arguments in it; we specify the dates for which we want to find the difference.
+The DATEDIFF function has two arguments; we specify the dates for which we want to find the difference.
 The arguments are <date1> and <date2>.
-In the DATEDIFF function, only the date portion is calculated; the time portion in the column will be ignored.
+The DATEDIFF function calculates only the date portion, ignoring the time portion in the column.
 We can use the in-built function in the DATEDIFF function as an argument, for example, CURDATE ().
 Here CURDATE () gets the current system date and calculates the difference with the specified second argument.

 Syntax: